 One of 2014’s biggest records was Disclosure’s inescapable hit, “Latch.”
-To help launch the Sam Smith-featured single here in the States, the group teamed with CNNCTD.
-Designing an original alphanumeric mural featuring encrypted codes was produced in downtown New York City.
+To help launch the Sam Smith-featured single here in the States, Disclosure teamed with CNNCTD, who designed an original alphanumeric mural featuring encrypted codes was produced in downtown New York City.

-After discussions with Disclosure, it was unveiled that the band, who had been mostly associated with making electronic music, had been inspired by the production of hip hop producer and Detroit-native, J Dilla.
-“I looked up where J Dilla was from,” says Grandinetti, who soon noticed that Dilla’s zip code was 48207.
+After discussions with CNNCTD, Disclosure, who had been mostly associated with making electronic music, told us that they were inspired by the work of hip hop producer and Detroit-native, J Dilla.
+“I looked up where J Dilla was from,” says Grandinetti, who noticed that Dilla’s zip code was 48207.
 From there CNNCTD identified several other locations (and the accompanying zip/post codes) that had been integral to the duo's upbringing and career.
-Other codes included were EC1Y7GD, which was the postcode for the studio where "Latch" was recorded and 11211, which was the zip code for the venue where Disclosure had its first New York show.
+Other codes included were EC1Y7GD, which was the postcode for the studio where "Latch" was recorded and 11211, the zip code for the venue where Disclosure had its first New York show.

 “The project was similar to what we had been doing,” says Roman.
 “We do New York City, we identify locations all over the world, we involve numbers and it all tells a story.”